Unity-Environmental-University/LXD-Documentation/Writerside/topics/Rigor-in-Unity-DE-UG-Courses.md

 Discussions create spaces where students can explore open-ended elements of their discipline or field of study.
 Rigorous discussions prompt students to consider different sources or presentation of information; disagreements, varying viewpoints, lack of consensus, or controversies; case studies; scenarios.
 A discussion that lacks rigor relies on close-ended prompts, defining or restating concepts and terms, or simple comprehension checks of provided learning materials.
 These types of discussions also cause students to produce essentially the same initial post, so it is difficult for them to respond to each other and expand on / continue the discussion.
 Discussions cannot be the only assessment in a week because students must engage in some type of assessed activity where feedback is provided solely by the instructor (as opposed to receiving only peer feedback, as in a discussion).

-Questions to consider when crafting a rigorous discussion
+Questions to consider when crafting a rigorous discussion:
 - What are current issues/disagreements/topics in the field today?
 - What topic or skill can be strengthened by a variety of perspectives?
 - What feedback can peers reasonably provide to each other?